JKTMN/Swipify/README.md

    - If the problem persists after restarting, reauthenticate and restart the app again.

 ### 2. **Error in Redirect URI:**
-   - If you encounter errors related to the Redirect URI, double-check that the IP address in your `.env` file matches the one shown when you run `expo start`.
+   - If you encounter errors related to the Redirect URI, double-check that the IP address in your developer dashboard matches the one shown when you run `expo start`.